...

 There is no specific definition of minimum basic needs provided in the Texas Family Code.
 Lawmakers who created the statute intended to provide a spouse with some temporary income that can help them establish a residence and find work after a divorce.

 Suppose you are a spouse who may be on the hook for paying spousal maintenance.
-In that case, you should be aware that as a defense against its being awarded, you can request that the judge make a specific determination as to the minimum basic needs of your spouse are.
-After that, you can ask for additional, particular findings as to what the property’s fair market value is worth that was awarded to your spouse in the divorce.
+In such a scenario, you should note that as a defense against spousal maintenance, you can request the judge to determine the minimum basic needs of your spouse.
+Subsequently, you can seek additional specific findings regarding the fair market value of the property awarded to your spouse in the divorce.
 Remember that the community property awarded to your spouse and their separate property count towards assets that can assist your spouse in meeting their minimum basic needs after the divorce.

 Is there a way for you to be awarded spousal maintenance even after being awarded substantial amounts of property in your divorce?